Perfexionists/perf-hub/README.md

 Curated list of performance assets, such as links to profilers, performance analysis tools, tips for better performance, scripts for anything related to performance.

 - :+1: recommended tool.
-- :classical-building: old tool (possibly not maintained anymore) with last commit more that 5 years ago.
+- :red_circle: old tool (possibly not maintained anymore) with last commit more that 5 years ago.

 ## Table of Contents